ELIXIR-IIB-training/docker-advanced-course/slides/1-2-volume-mounts.md

 Expose a *Volume* or *Bind Mount* into the container
 ```
----volume
+---volume | -v
 ```
-Docker handles the different betweeen *Volume* and *Bind Mount* from the command line
+Docker infers if it is a *Volume* or a *Bind Mount* from the command line

 # Data in Docker